Consulting Business Plan Template

 Price: Document the prices you will offer and how they compare to your competitors.
 Essentially in the product and price sub-sections of your marketing plan, you are presenting the consulting services you offer and their prices.

-Promotions: the final part of your consultant marketing plan is the promotions section.
-Here you will document how you will drive customers to your location(s).
+Promotions: the final part of your marketing plan is the promotions section.
+Here you will document how you will attract clients to your location(s).
 The following are some promotional methods you might consider as a consultant:

 • Pay-per-click keyword advertising